jsbeharr/.vim/README.md

 # .vim
 Vim dotfile folder.
 Contains all plugins and settings.
+All plugins are listed located in .vim/bundle folder.
+In order to get all plugins follow the instructions below.

 ### To clone the my .vim run this command
 ```